libretro/RetroArch/dist-scripts/retroarch-ngc-readme.txt

 new libretro cores

 ------------------------------------------------------------------------------
-EMULATOR/GAME CORES BUNDLED WITH WII PORT
+EMULATOR/GAME CORES BUNDLED WITH GAMECUBE PORT
 ------------------------------------------------------------------------------
 The following emulators/games have been ported to RetroArch and are included in the Gamecube release of RetroArch.